sensordeck/atlas-docs/docs/sensor-synchronization.md

 | SYNC_OUT | Output | Sensor synchronization signal |
 | TRIGGER_OUT | Output | Frame capture trigger |

-These signals allow Atlas to coordinate sensor sampling events.
+These interfaces allow Atlas to coordinate sampling and capture events across the sensor domain.

 ---

-# Electrical and Deployment Considerations
+## Electrical and Deployment Considerations

 Atlas synchronization interfaces are designed to provide deterministic timing signals while maintaining a clear electrical boundary for the reference platform.

 The Atlas reference hardware defines a **3.3V logic timing domain** for synchronization signals.
-This applies to the PPS and trigger interfaces used by the Atlas timing engine.
+This applies to PPS and trigger interfaces used by the Atlas timing engine.

-Higher-voltage industrial trigger standards or differential signaling interfaces are **not directly supported by the Atlas reference platform**.
-These requirements are addressed through the Atlas **white-label OEM integration program**, where synchronization interfaces can be adapted to match the electrical characteristics of the target sensor stack.
+Higher-voltage industrial trigger standards or differential signaling interfaces are **not directly supported by the reference platform**.
+These requirements are addressed through the Atlas **white-label OEM integration program**, where synchronization interfaces can be adapted to the target sensor stack.

-This separation keeps the reference Atlas platform safe, predictable, and easy to integrate while allowing production deployments to tailor synchronization interfaces to real-world sensor requirements.
+This keeps the reference platform safe, predictable, and easy to integrate while allowing production deployments to tailor synchronization interfaces to real-world requirements.

----

-## Signal Electrical Specs
+### Signal Electrical Specs

-Atlas reference synchronization signals operate using **3.3V logic-level interfaces**.

 | Signal | Reference Platform Level | Standard Support in Atlas v1.0 | Notes |
 |------|------|------|------|